Submit a Planning Application

 Please note that all information you provide on the application form and in any accompanying documents will normally be published on the council's website.
 Only the applicant's personal details, such as telephone and email contact details, and signatures, will be routinely blanked out.
 If you wish to provide information in support of the application which you regard as sensitive or confidential, and which you do not wish to be published as set out above, this must be submitted as a separate document and clearly marked as such.
 Such information should not be embedded within larger documents where it will be more difficult to identify.
 You should include with any such separate document an explanation as to why you do not wish the document to be published.
 The council will consider the request and may need to contact you further regarding the request.

 Many applications are incomplete so we cannot make a speedy decision for you.
-The 5 most common reasons for invalid applications [pdf] 143KB are highlighted in our leaflet.
+These are highlighted in our leaflet, Five most common reasons for invalidating planning applications [pdf] 459KB.

 To make sure your planning application includes the correct information, see the corresponding checklist or our planning requirements before applying.